Panogen/sorazora_serif/README.md

 The `calt` feature is used to process the contextual forms in Xymyric.
 This includes both alphabetic characters and punctuation.
 This should always be enabled.
 Most applications should have it enabled by default.

 Kerning is present for a number of character combinations, though not many.
-Some character combinations, like f+z, need kerning so they don't collide with each other.
+Some character combinations, like t+z, need kerning so they don't collide with each other.
 For this reason, `kern` should always be turned on.
 Most applications should have it enabled by default.

 The feature `unic` can be used to allow capital letters to connect to lowercase ones.
 By default, only lowercase letters